Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 However, this cathedral dedicated to the Virgin Mary has managed to survive all kinds of catastrophes and, if you are thinking of visiting it as one of the essential activities to do in Paris, here is a detailed guide of everything you need to know to visit Notre Dame and know its curiosities.

-Prior to that, the ticket could be purchased both at the box office and in advance online and had a free cost.
+Prior to that, the entrance could be purchased both at the box office and in advance online and had a free cost.
 Additionally, you could get two types of tickets to access the top of the towers and its spectacular crypt for a price between 4 € to 9 €.
 But, unfortunately, during its reconstruction all these activities have been temporarily closed.

 Notre Dame opening hours